Updated November 2022. Previously published under this site’s old name “Knot to Nest”

 Bin one includes gloves, mittens, and scarves.
 I like to roll the scarves and pair up the mittens/gloves to make finding a matching set easy.

 Bin two includes all forms of headwear from headbands to hats to full on ski-masks.

 5. A Basket to Hold Children’s Footwear

 If you follow me on Instagram you have seen our kiddo’s shoe basket.
 In this closet, I like to keep the majority of our kiddo’s extra shoes including everything from sandals to snow boots (except the sleeker water shoes).

 For the shoes, my kids wear daily they each have an individual bin for storing.
 All of my kiddos know where to find their shoes and where to return them at the end of the day.

-If you are over looking for lost mittens and sunscreen, I challenge you to organize seasonal gear this week!
+If you are overlooking for lost mittens and sunscreen, I challenge you to organize seasonal gear this week!
 A little bit of time now can save you time later!
 When you’re finished email me or share your results below!
 Happy organizing!

 CLICK HERE TO PIN AND SAVE FOR LATER